awanmbandi/realworld-cicd-pipeline-project/README.md

               - Generate Tokens: Fill **jenkins-token**
               - Click on **Generate**
               - Copy the token
+          - ###### Store SonarQube Secret token in Jenkins:
               - Kind: Secret text!!
               - Secret: Fill the SonarQube token value that we have created on the SonarQube server
               - ID: ``SonarQube-Token``
               - Description: ``SonarQube-Token``
               - Click on Create

       2)  ##### Slack secret token (slack-token)
           - Kind: Secret text